 Talking of the Book Review Show, the issue of gender balance came up there too.
 I think we can politely pass over John Mullan’s offhand dismissal that the ladies “were exaggerating”.
 However, Daisy Goodwin asked why women should care about recognition when they sell more books.
 It is a good question, but before I answer it let’s look at some of the other complaints raised.

-Nicola’s post references Joanna Russ’s famous book, How to Suppress Women’s Writing [Purchase].
+Nicola’s post references Joanna Russ’s famous book, How to Suppress Women’s Writing [buy isbn="9780292724457"].
 In particular she quotes the part where Russ notes the various excuses made for not recognizing the contribution of women to the field:

 “She didn’t write it.”